Section 3: Basic QRISdata questions

 The storage that holds collection data is divided into Storage Pools.
 Each pool corresponds to a file system on one of the NFS servers.

 We don't have enough disk space to give everyone what they would like.
+Not even on GPFS.
 Building and running a large-scale disk array costs a significant amount of money.
 Since QRIScloud is not operated on a "cost recovery" basis, the economics means that resources need to be rationed.

 HSM stands for Hierarchical Storage Management.
 With HSM, the primary copy of your files will be held on tapes, with a cache copy held on disk for faster access.
 The problem is that the HSM disk caches are relatively small compared to the amount of data help on tape.
 If you try to access a file that is no longer in the cache it has to be retrieved from tape.